-Additionally, proposed HDD source locations and volumes provided in DEIS Table 4.3.2-7 differ from those provided in resource report 2 Table 2.4-1.
+"Additionally, proposed HDD source locations and volumes provided in

-The DEIS is riddled with Threatened and Endangered (T&E) data that is inconsistent, wrong, missing, or misleading thus failing to establish an effective baseline for the review
+DEIS Table 4.3.2-7 differ from those provided in resource report 2 Table 2.4-1."

-"The red-shouldered hawk was identified by the NJDEP-NHP as potentially occurring within the Project area in Hunterdon and Mercer counties.
+13. The Commission erred because the EIS is riddled with Threatened and Endangered (T&E) data that is inconsistent, wrong, missing, or misleading thus failing to establish an effective baseline for the review occurring within the Project area in Hunterdon and Mercer counties.
 No suitable habitat was identified within accessible properties that were surveyed by PennEast in 2015; however, suitable breeding habitat for this species may be present.
 PennEast has committed to conducting tree clearing to times outside of the March 1- July 31 breeding and nesting period for raptors.
 This timing restriction would minimize the impacts that the Project would have to this species.
-PennEast would also be required to follow all restrictions found in the MBTA related to impacts on migratory birds, and would be required to develop a Migratory Bird Conservation Plan developed in consultation with FWS (see Section 4.5)."
+PennEast would also be required to follow all restrictions found in the MBTA related to impacts on migratory birds, and would be required to develop a Migratory Bird Conservation Plan developed in consultation with FWS (see Section 4.5).